 - Determine if the individual may file an independent suit instead of a class action

 In a class action, all affected participants will have the chance to accept to be added to the class or find their own representative.
 As mentioned earlier, the motion must be filed in a court to evaluate the facts of the case and determine whether it can be filed.

 The difference is the treatment that the group receives.
-Usually, the number of individuals involved in a mass tort case tend to be less than a large class action.
+Usually, the number of individuals involved in a mass tort case tends to be less than a large class action.
 Each member in a mass tort is treated as an individual and must establish the facts to prove the damages done by the defendant.
 Although all plaintiffs involved in the case might have similar damages done to them, they will all have to prove what were the damages done to them specifically, since not everyone was affected the same way.
-This includes serious injury, such as medical bills, emotional and physical suffering and lost wages.
-The monetary issue justifies the reason why it would be appropriate to proceed with a mass tort, since financial remuneration is based on the extent of each individual’s injury.
+This includes serious injury, such as medical bills, emotional and physical suffering, and lost wages.
+The monetary issue justifies the reason why it would be appropriate to proceed with a mass tort since financial remuneration is based on the extent of each individual’s injury.

 In a class suit, all of the members in the large group are considered a class and are represented by a class representative.
-All of the members will be treated as one plaintiff, since they all must’ve suffered the same kind of negligence or damage.
+All of the members will be treated as one plaintiff since they all must’ve suffered the same kind of negligence or damage.
 Therefore, it’s better to have one trial.

 However, it is important to know which one is the best option to go after.
 For example, if the litigation includes any medical records, it will be tricky to have a class suit since there will be multiple records to go through and all are different reasons.
 In this case, the best way to go would be to file a mass tort case.

 The Carlson Law Firm is the team you need